**PixelCNC v1.69b - User Guide**

 ### Raster/Text Along Path(s) ###

 Raster-layers and text-layers can be conformed to the paths of a paths-layer to produce a new raster-layer for compositing into the project's canvas.
-The paths-layer must be after, or below, the selected raster or text layer that is to be conformed to its contents.
+The paths-layer must be after, or below, the selected raster or text layer that is to be conformed to its contents, within the canvas layers list.
 Several options allow for a variety of interesting and useful effects to be produced.
 A rough live preview of the raster-layer that will be produced by the function is displayed in the 3D view, updating in response to the user's changes to parameters.
 The actual generated layer will not exhibit the small distortion artifacts that are present in the live preview shown in the 3D view.

 ### Edit Paths: Enable/Disable ###

 Users can create a new blank paths-layer and construct paths from scratch by hand, load a supported file format as a paths-layer, or generate a paths-layer using the tracing function on the canvas or other layer types.
-All paths-layers can be edited using the path-editing mode.
-The XY grid plane is vertically offset to the bottom-plane of the active paths-layer while editing - the plane layer's paths lie at.
+While the paths-editing mode is enabled the XY grid plane is vertically offset to the bottom-plane of the active paths-layer while editing - which is the plane that the layer's paths lie at.

 Editing paths involves the use of the left and right mouse buttons in combination with modifier keys held on the keyboard to create and edit paths within the 3D view.
 There are two selection groups, the paths selection and the nodes selection.
 Selecting a path reveals the nodes that comprises which can then be selected for editing.
 Below is a table of the path-layer editing keyboard and mouse inputs: